bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 What we've achieved by introducing the closures is reducing the amount of code we need, but also using function composition: Out of the `log` function we created more specific functions.

-Let's take this a step further and reduce our code by composing without using closures: _currying_, at last.
+Let's take this a step further and reduce our code by composing functions without using closures: _currying_.

 Currying is a technique where you transform a function so that it doesn't receive all parameters at once, but expects all parameters one by one.
 To achieve this, the curried version of the function needs to return another function, which in turn returns another function, until all arguments have been passed.